This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

 18. Hike to Minnamurra Falls

-Deeply tucked away in the thriving rainforest of Budderoo National Park is Minnamurra Falls, a stunning two-tiered waterfall on the Minnamurra River.
+Tucked away in a thriving rainforest environment inside Budderoo National Park is Minnamurra Falls, a beautiful waterfall on the Minnamurra River.

 A scenic 4.2 km paved walking track, starting at the Minnamurra Rainforest Centre, leads to this waterfall, with a large viewing platform right in front of it to enjoy magnificent views.

-Be mindful that this is a rather steep walk, so be sure to bring some water and good hiking shoes.
-The waterfall at the end of the walk makes it all worthwhile, as it’s beautiful.
+Be mindful that this is quite a steep walk, so be sure to bring some water and good hiking shoes.
+The waterfall at the end of the walk makes it all worthwhile, as it’s a beautiful spectacle.

 19. Discover Waterfalls in Morton National Park